Emrion/bin-upgrade/README.md

 - Install the script on the machine you want to upgrade.
 - Write a suited bin-upgrade.conf file.
 - Run: `bin-upgrade check` to see if something is wrong in the conf file.
 Read carefully what it writes to see if it is what you expect.
 - Be sure to not be root and run it in dry mode.
 It won't be able to change the system configuration files, nor execute potential harmful commands you put in the hooks.
-You don't need to reboot when asked for.
-Just type `bin-upgrade cont` to reach the end of the upgrade process.
+Type `bin-upgrade cont` when asked to reach the end of the upgrade process.
 Again, read carefully what it would do.
 If you encounter an error, you can use `bin-upgrade clean` to reset the process.
-- Once the previous stage is validated, you can upgrade your system for real with `bin-upgrade -r XX.x-RELEASE`.
+- Once the previous stage is validated, you can upgrade your system for real with `bin-upgrade XX.x-RELEASE -r`.

 Note: you can upgrade to a non-RELEASE version with the -f option.
-Example: `bin-upgrade -r -f 13.5-BETA1`.
+Example: `bin-upgrade 13.5-BETA1 -rf`.